-1 Subsection (a) provides a list of factors that can help determine whether a practice is or is not 2 compatible.
-Subsection (b) provides a list of nine specific practices that are per se compatible and do 3 not require consent from the data subject followed by a tenth gap-filling category that covers any 4 other processing that meets the more abstract definition of "compatible data practice."
-The factors 5 listed in subsection (a) inform how the scope of "compatible data practice" should be interpreted.
-The 6 catch-all provision in (b)(10) allows controllers and processors to create innovative data practices that 7 are unanticipated and do not fall into the scope of one of the conventional compatible practices to 8 proceed without consent as long as data subjects substantially benefit from the practice.
-In order to 9 find that data subjects substantially benefit from the practice, an enforcement agency should ask 10 whether data subjects would be likely to prefer that the processing occur and would be likely to 11 consent to the processing if it were not for the transaction costs inherent to consenting processes.
-12

-13 Practices that qualify as compatible under subsection (b)(10) include detecting and reporting 14 back to data subjects that they are at some sort of risk, e.g. of fraud, disease, or criminal victimization.
-15 Another example is processing that is used to recommend other purchases that are complements or 16 even requirements for a product that the data subject has already placed in a virtual shopping cart.
-17 Both of these examples are now routine practices that consumers favor, but when they first emerged, 18 seemed inappropriate.
-Subsection (b)(10) is intentionally reserving space, free from regulatory 19 burdens, for win-win practices of this sort to emerge.
-This allowance for beneficial repurposing of 20 data makes this act different in substance from the GDPR, which restricts data repurposing unless 21 the controller gives data subjects a right to object to any processing outside certain limited "legitimate 22 grounds" of the controller.
-(Articles 5(1)(b), 18, and 22 of the General Data Protection Regulation.)
-23

-The compatible data practice described in (b)(6) includes the use of personal data to initially train an AI or machine learning algorithm.
-The actual use of such an AI or machine learning algorithm in order to make a communication or decisional treatment must fall into one of the other categories of compatible data practices in order to be considered compatible.
+1 voluntary consensus standard under Sections 12 through 14 unless a court has prohibited the 2 processing or found it to be an incompatible data practice.
+To permit processing under a 3 voluntary consensus standard, a controller must commit to the standard in its privacy policy.
+4 Comment 5 6 Compatible data practices are mutually exclusive from incompatible and prohibited data 7 practices described in Sections 8 and 9.
+Although compatible practices do not require specific 8 consent from each data subject, they nevertheless must be reflected in the publicly available privacy 9 policy as required by Section 6.
+10 11 Subsection (a) provides a list of factors that can help determine whether a practice is or is not 12 compatible.
+Subsection (b) provides a list of nine specific practices that are per se compatible and do 13 not require consent from the data subject followed by a tenth gap-filling category that covers any 14 other processing that meets the more abstract definition of "compatible data practice."
+The factors 15 listed in subsection (a) inform how the scope of "compatible data practice" should be interpreted.
+The 16 catch-all provision in (b)(10) allows controllers and processors to create innovative data practices that 17 are unanticipated and do not fall into the scope of one of the conventional compatible practices to 18 proceed without consent as long as data subjects substantially benefit from the practice.
+In order to 19 find that data subjects substantially benefit from the practice, a court an enforcement agency should 20 ask whether data subjects would be likely to prefer that the processing occur and would be likely to 21 consent to the processing if it were not for the transaction costs inherent to consenting processes.
+22 23 Practices that qualify as compatible under subsection (b)(10) include detecting and reporting 24 back to data subjects that they are at some sort of risk, e.g. of fraud, disease, or criminal victimization.
+25 Another example is processing that is used to recommend other purchases that are complements or 26 even requirements for a product that the data subject has already placed in a virtual shopping cart.
+27 Both of these examples are now routine practices that consumers favor, but when they first emerged, 28 they seemed inappropriate.
+Subsection (b)(10) is intentionally reserving space, free from regulatory 29 burdens, for win-win practices of this sort to emerge.
+This allowance for beneficial repurposing of 30 data makes this act different in substance from the GDPR, which restricts data repurposing unless 31 and which the controller gives data subjects a right to object to any processing outside certain limited 32 "legitimate grounds" of the controller.
+(Articles 5(1)(b), 18, and 22 of the General Data Protection 33 Regulation.)
+34 35 The compatible data practice described in (b)(6) includes the use of personal data to initially 36 train an AI or machine learning algorithm.
+The actual use of such an AI or machine learning 37 algorithm in order to make a communication or decisional treatment must fall into one of the other 38 categories of compatible data practices in order to be considered compatible.
+39 40 Subsection (c) makes clear that the act will not require pop-up windows or other forms 41 of consent before using data for tailored advertising.
+This leaves many common web practices 42 in place, allowing websites and other content-producers to command higher prices from 43 advertisers based on behavioral advertising rather than using the context of the website alone.